-Cash, Cash Equivalents and Restricted Cash - Included in cash and cash equivalents and restricted cash in the Consolidated Balance Sheets are money market funds and time deposit accounts.
+Cash and Cash Equivalents - Included in cash and cash equivalents in the Consolidated Balance Sheets are money market funds and time deposit accounts.
 Cash equivalents are classified as Level 1 in the fair value hierarchy.

 Receivables and Payables - The recorded amounts of these financial instruments, including accounts receivable and accounts payable, approximate their fair value because of the short maturities of these instruments.